Home » Spirit » Midlife Crisis In Women A Personal Reflection

 A 39 year old guy wrote on Reddit: “I have always heard men go through a midlife crisis where they want to be young, get motorcycles, do a bunch of athletic sh-t, drive fast cars etc. While I know these behaviors are not typical of every male these are the main things that stick out…”

 That was what I always heard too.
 Men and their midlife crises!
-But then I found out, when *I* was 39, that women can have a midlife crisis as well.
-Because I was having one.
+But then I found out, when *I* was 39, that women can have a midlife crisis as well!
 There were no motorcycles for me.
 Just a new baby, older children, a husband who’d lost his job, a huge house which we probably couldn’t afford and a sinking sense of despair.
 And hopelessness.
 And a compelling conviction of approaching death.

 You Can Either Laugh or Cry …

 Back in those days, shortly after the birth of Andrew, my youngest child, my doctor told me that I had high blood pressure and that although controlling this problem with medication was possible I should not have any more children.
-I don’t know why I got so upset about that obvio opinion, looking back.
-Since anyone who was observing would have said Leo and I had already had too many children.
+I don’t know why I got so upset about thatobvio” (or “obvi” take your pick) criticism, looking back.
+Since many who was observing had already said Leo and I had too many children.

 Still, the finality of it.
 The “you”re old and ill” aspect .
 And I looked around and realized I was just about to turn 40.
 The bottom just fell out of my world.

-Depression stalked.
+Depression slammed me.
 I felt inches from death.
-Any second my heart would stop and I would collapse right there on the street, someone would see me stagger out of my car and fall down, they would call the ambulance but … too late … 39 years old dead as the proverbial door nail.
+Any second my heart would stop and I would collapse right there on the street, 39 years old and dead as the proverbial door nail.

-I tried not to think about this vision.
-It kept coming up.
+I tried not to think about this.
+But it kept coming up.

 I remember writing somewhere “I can’t be old, old just doesn’t fit with my personality, my whole personality depends on being a young woman … what am I going to do?
 This is impossible!”